Coronavirus announcement and info page

 - People should stay at home; the following cases are exempt from this measure:

-- leaving the house for work; at the workplace, people have to keep a distance of at least 1 metre (3 feet)
+- leaving the house for work; at the workplace, people have to keep a distance of at least 1 metre (more than 1 yd/3 feet)

 - leaving the house to support and/or care for people in need

 - when it is necessary to avert an immediate danger to life, limb and property

 - when public places urgently/necessarily need to be entered alone, with other people living in the same household or with a pet; people have to keep a distance of at least 1 metre (3 feet) (see RIS BKA VO)